code-423n4/2023-03-aragon-findings/data/schrodinger-G.md

 ### [G&#x2011;03] <x> += <y> costs more gas than <x> = <x> + <y> for state variables (-= too)

-Using the addition operator instead of plus-equals saves 113 gas.
-Subtractions act the same way.

 *affected code:*